Where to live in Milan? Best Neighborhoods in Milan

 Tortona

 Milan’s former factory district is today a renowned center where creativity flows.
-A lively area packed with independent fashion studios and many co-working spaces.
+A lively area packed with independent fashion studios and many co-working spaces, perfect for digital nomad workers looking for where to live in Milan.
 While you’re there you should visit the Opificio 31 culture complex, inside the jaw-dropping zipper building.
 Tortona is also home to the Armani/Silos museum alongside Giorgio Armani’s headquarters.
 Don’t forget to visit Museo delle Culture, Mudec, and explore the outstanding exhibitions.
 Each spring, the streets of Tortona host many fashion shows as part of the Designer Week!

 Brera